 Step 4: Layer Vegetables in Soil

-It’s nothing special or fancy, but we store our root vegetables in rubbermaid totes.
+It’s nothing special or fancy, but we’ve store our root vegetables in these flexible, rubbermaid totes.
+They’re tough and (unlike hard plastic bins) can handle just about anything!
 Though I sometimes wish for something more aesthetically pleasing, they get the job done.
 And that’s what we’re going for!

-Regardless of the type of holding container, we put down about 1 inch of slightly moist soil.
+In the bottom of the totes, we put down about 1 inch of slightly moist soil.
 One after the other, vegetables are laid across the top, with space between each.
 We’re going for long term storage, folks!
 Leaving space between each limits possible decay to that particular vegetable.